thehackerwithin/wisconsin/_posts/2015-02-13-python-socketserver.md

         self.wfile.write("Hello Bucky!")
 ```

-And give this to the server accordingly
+And give this to the server instance accordingly

 ```
 httpd = SocketServer.ThreadingTCPServer(("", PORT), Handler)
 ```
 So now when we visit our [server][server], the browser will simply get an error response of "OK" and will display the text "Hello, Bucky!".
-Pretty simple, but the effect is that we can now return any text we'd like *from the python instance*.
+Pretty simple, but the effect is that we can now return any text we'd like *from the python instance*, including html. (see branch demo2 on at the [repo][repo]) The takeaway is that you can now run a subset of processes locally within the python instance.

+## The Tie-in